 In our Academy the usage of the internet is monitored daily by Webadmin and daily reports are sent to the academy.
-These reports are monitored daily by Senior Leaders and if any there is any suspicious materials that cause concern then these incidents are investigated.
+These reports are monitored daily by Senior Leaders and if any there is any suspicious materials that cause concern then these incidents are investigated any actions instigated in line with our Online Safety procedures.